ChangSuBiostats/CS-CORE/README.md

 ## A toy example

-We present here a toy example of inferring cell-type-specific co-expression networks with CS-CORE.
+We present here a toy example of inferring cell-type-specific co-expression networks using CS-CORE.

-We use the single cell RNA sequencing data on Peripheral blood mononuclear cells (PBMC) from COVID patients and healthy controls from [Wilk et al.](https://www.nature.com/articles/s41591-020-0944-y), which can be downloaded via
+We use the single cell RNA-sequencing data on Peripheral blood mononuclear cells (PBMC) from COVID patients and healthy controls from [Wilk et al.](https://www.nature.com/articles/s41591-020-0944-y), which was also studied in our our [manuscript](https://doi.org/10.1101/2022.12.13.520181).
+This data set can be downloaded via

 ```
 wget https://hosted-matrices-prod.s3-us-west-2.amazonaws.com/Single_cell_atlas_of_per